What is it?

 Special precautions & warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking gymnema if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.

-Diabetes: Gymnema can affect blood sugar levels in people with diabetes.
+Diabetes: Gymnema can lower blood sugar levels in people with diabetes.
 Watch for signs of low blood sugar (hypoglycemia) and monitor your blood sugar carefully if you have diabetes and use gymnema.

 Surgery: Gymnema might affect blood sugar levels and could interfere with blood sugar control during and after surgical procedures.
 Stop using gymnema at least 2 weeks before a scheduled surgery.